SamuelGa25/readMe_generator/README.md

   - [Contact Info](#contact-info)

   ## Description
-  A readMe generator so THAT I can quickly create a professional README for a new project
+  As a developer I can create a professional readMe for a new project
   ## Installation
-  install node, inquirer and npm init
+  node, index.js, inquirer
   ## Builth With
   JavaScript,ES6,Node
   ## Contribution